AnykeyNL/OCI-AutoScale/README.md

 - Database Baremetal Servers: Scaling (# of CPUs)
 - Database Exadata CS: Scaling (# of CPUs)*
 - Database Exadata VM Cluster: Scaling (# of CPUs)
-- Autonomous Databases: On/Off and Scaling (# of CPUs)
+- Autonomous Databases: On/Off and Scaling (# of CPUs) for both ECPU and OCPU models
 - Oracle Digital Assistant: On/Off
 - Oracle Analytics Cloud: On/Off and Scaling (between 2-8 oCPU and 10-12 oCPU)
 - Oracle Integration Service: On/Off